 Beneficial owners-Most Autodesk stockholders hold their shares through a broker or other agent rather than directly in their own names.
 If your shares are held in a brokerage account or by a broker or other agent, you are considered the "beneficial owner" of shares held in "street name."
 If you hold your shares in street name, these proxy materials have been forwarded to you by your broker or other agent.
 That entity is considered the stockholder of record with respect to those shares.
 As the beneficial owner, you have the right to direct your broker or other agent on how to vote your shares.
-Since a beneficial owner is not the stockholder of record, you may not vote these shares in person at the Annual Meeting unless you obtain a legal proxy giving you the right to do so from the broker or other agent that holds your shares.
+Since a beneficial owner is not the stockholder of record, you may not vote these shares in person at the Annual Meeting unless you obtain a legal proxy giving you the right to do so from the broker or other agent that holds your shares (or without the control number on your Notice of Internet Availability or proxy card if the meeting is held virtually).